History of the French Communist Party: Political isolation (1947–1956)

 The party remained tightly controlled by Thorez, Duclos and Frachon (although the latter focused his activities on the CGT).
 Thorez remained secretary-general and uncontested leader of the PCF until his death in 1964, but he suffered hemiplegia in 1950 and was often in Moscow for treatment.
 Duclos, in his absence, became the de facto leader of the PCF.
 Under Duclos' leadership, potential rivals (André Marty and Charles Tillon) were sidelined and Auguste Lecœur, a rising star, was purged from the party in 1954.

 The PCF remained a loyally Stalinist party throughout the period, and the PCF opposed the de-stalinization process begun by Moscow and other communist parties after Stalin's death in 1953.
 The PCF strongly supported the Soviet invasion of Hungary in 1956.
 A split occurred as Maoists left during the late 1950s.
 Some moderate communist intellectuals, such as historian Emmanuel Le Roy Ladurie, disillusioned with the policies of the Soviet Union, left the party after the violent suppression of Hungarian Revolution of 1956.

-The PCF suffered losses in the 1951 election, winning 26.3% of the vote and 103 seats - a loss of 79 seats.
+The PCF suffered losses in the 1951 election, winning 26.3% of the vote and 103 seats – a loss of 79 seats.
 The PCF and the Gaullist Rally of the French People (RPF) were sidelined and marginalized by the new governing coalition, the Third Force (a SFIO-Radical-MRP alliance).
 The Third Force's changes to the electoral law before the 1951 election were designed to weaken the PCF and RPF.
 Hence, the PCF lost 79 seats and won fewer seats than the SFIO (107) although it had 26.3% of the vote against only 15.4% for the SFIO.
 The PCF won 25.4% and 150 seats in the 1956 election.
 The PCF remained in opposition throughout this period, but as a major parliamentary force they contributed to the governmental instability of the Fourth Republic.

 Jean-Paul Sartre, a "comrade" of the Communist party, actively supported the National Liberation Front (FLN) (the porteurs de valises networks, in which Henri Curiel took part).
 Long debates took place on the role of conscription.
 While this stance by the PCF may have helped it retain widespread popularity in metropolitan France, it lost it credibility on the radical left.
 Nevertheless, during his scholarship to study radio engineering in Paris (from 1949 to 1953), Pol Pot, like many other colonials educated in France (e.g. Ho Chi Minh in 1920), joined the French Communist Party.

-In 1959 the PCF federation in Réunion was separated from the party, and became the Reunionese Communist Party.
+In 1959 the PCF federation in Réunion was separated from the party, and became the Communist Party of Réunion.